SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 You are also provided with a REST API.
 Download it from [here](https://mega.nz/file/yN4k0RoS#pGmJUZli5wta8YIUC496T10bSv45sgbm62MeIX8vKmQ)

-Inside the REST API folder you should first install the dependencies using the command "**npm install**".
+Inside the REST API folder you should first install the dependencies using the command `npm install`.

-After that, type the command "**npm start**".
+After that, type the command `npm start`.

 In order to fetch the themes, you will have to make a GET request on `localhost:3000/api/themes`.